-In our opinion, Camdenton R-III School District complied, in all material respects with the aforementioned requirements during the year ended June 30, 2012, except for the item related to the District's deposits being fully secured during the year further discussed in the Management Letter Finding 2011-2.
+In our opinion, Camdenton R-III School District complied, in all material respects with the aforementioned requirements during the year ended June 30, 2012.

 This report is intended solely for the information and use of the Board of Education, management and the Missouri Department of Elementary and Secondary Education and is not intended to be and should not be used by anyone other than these specified parties.